 Careers

 Waldorf Education is the fastest growing independent school movement in the world.
-This dynamic, 100-year-old approach to child development and education is continually evolving to meet the needs of current students.
-Waldorf education inspires life-long learning in students and enables them to fully develop their unique capacities.
+This dynamic approach to child development and education is continually evolving to meet the needs of current students.
+Waldorf education inspires lifelong learning in students and enables them to fully develop their unique capacities.

 Thank you for your interest in employment at SFWS.
 The positions listed below are accepting applications.
 Please send a resume and a letter of interest to jobs@sfwaldorf.org.